AJWestley/Probability-Distributions/README.md

 # Probability Distributions
-A C library for generating Random Variables according to a few common probability distributions.
+A C library for generating Random Variables according to a few common probability distributions. </br>
+Also has a wrapper to be used with python.

 ### Usage Notes